The Department of Psychology at Royal Holloway, University of London, invites applications for PhD studentships in the

 Our Research Strengths

 The Department has an active postgraduate research community, is well-equipped for research, and is situated on a beautiful campus close to London.
-We were ranked 6th out of 82 UK Psychology Departments in the 2014 Research Excellence Framework (REF), with 93% of our research classified as world-leading or internationally excellent.
+We were ranked 3rd among UK Psychology Departments in the 2021 Research Excellence Framework (REF), with 100% of our research impact classified as 4* world-leading.

 Research in the department spans a breadth of topics across psychological sciences and neuroscience.
 We are supported by excellent facilities including an onsite, research-dedicated functional MRI facility, EEG, TMS, tDCS and eye-tracking; as well as labs dedicated to sleep, vestibular-multisensory integration, psychophysiology, psycholinguistics and infant cognition.
-Further information on our research environment can be found here and the research interests of individual staff on our directory.
+Further information on our research environment can be found in brief on our research profile page.
+For more detail on the research in our department, our collaborations, impact, research groups, etc., please visit our Department research pages.
+The research interests of individual staff members can be found within our directory.

 Each year our department offers a number of funded studentships in specific areas that will enhance our research capabilities.
 Our department is also part of the prestigious ESRC SeNSS Doctoral Training Partnership and the BBSRC London Interdisciplinary Doctoral (LIDo) Programme.